 Egypt and Morocco suspend DST for Ramadan

-The governments of Egypt and Morocco recently announced their upcoming Daylight Saving Time (DST) switch times and dates.
-The North African countries require their citizens to turn their clocks four times per year as DST is suspended during Ramadan.
+The governments of Egypt and Morocco recently announced their 2014 Daylight Saving Time.
+DST is suspended during the Muslim holiday Ramadan.

 Egypt DST switches

 Egypt will suspend DST from June 27 to August 1, 2014.
-Clocks there will be turned back by one hour to standard time at midnight between Thursday, June 26, 2014 and Friday, June 27, 2014.
+Clocks there will be turned back one hour to Standard Time at midnight between Thursday, June 26, 2014 and Friday, June 27, 2014.

-They will be advanced again by an hour at midnight between Thursday, 31 July, 2014 and Friday, August 1, 2014, as DST resumes.
+They will be set forward again one hour from midnight between Thursday, 31 July, 2014 to 1am Friday, August 1, 2014, as DST resumes.

 Morocco DST switches